sldimitrov/ReactWeatherApp/README.md

 ## Install React Weather APP with npm

 * First make sure that you have cloned the repo in your local folder.
-* Then open it in your favourite code editor and type this in the console:
+* Then open it in your favourite code editor and type this in the terminal:

 ```bash
   npm install